 Recent investments by the CBP in citizen science and nontraditional partner monitoring efforts will help inform management and decision-makers with monitoring assessments, including the effects of management activities.
 The opportunity to expand the use of new data sources will provide key data for evaluating the work of the management strategies to understand the progress we are making, what gaps remain and what steps are needed to fill those gaps.

-Cross-Outcome Collaboration and Multiple Benefits
+Cross-Outcome Collaboration and Multiple Benefits NEED TO UPDATE (Reflect both outcomes?)

 State and local jurisdictions could target the implementation of actions that not only result in water quality benefits but address other impairments (e.g., bacteria or toxic contaminants), environmental problems (e.g., threatened or endangered species), safety concerns (e.g., flooding, infrastructure) and 2014 Watershed Agreement outcomes (e.g., wetlands, forest buffers) as well.
 In 2018, an action team was created to look at the co-benefits among these outcomes and the Phase III WIP.
 While co-benefits could be identified for the majority of the 2014 Watershed Agreement outcomes, the action team identified the top 12 that appeared to have a stronger link to the WIP, either through their ability to facilitate messaging or to enhance implementation of the WIPs.
 Using the results of a comprehensive report which qualitatively ranked BMPs available in the Phase 5.3.2 modeling tools according to their benefits developed by the CBP WQGIT and Habitat GIT, the action team created a series of two-page fact sheets for these 12 high-priority outcomes.
 They also included narrative descriptions from experts in the relevant GITs and workgroups on considerations for addressing these priority outcomes in Phase III WIP development, selection and siting of BMPs, and resources for additional decision-support tools and points of contact in each jurisdiction.
 The report, fact sheets and additional resources are available on Phase 6 CAST.